paralect/ship/doc/docs/deployment/kubernetes/aws.md

 ## Container registry

 You need to create [private repositories](https://console.aws.amazon.com/ecr/repositories) for storing Docker images.
-The deployment script will upload images to Container Registry during the build step, and Kubernetes will automatically pull these images from Container Registry to run a new version of service during the deployment step.
+The deployment script will upload images to Container Registry during the build step, and Kubernetes will automatically pull these images from Container Registry to run a new version of the service during the deployment step.

-Now we should to create a repository for each service.
+Now we should create a repository for each service.

-For Ship, we need to create repositories for next services:
+For Ship, we need to create repositories for the next services:
 * [**API**](/docs/api/overview) - api
 * [**Scheduler**](/docs/scheduler.md) - scheduler
 * [**Migrator**](/docs/migrator.md) - migrator